top of page

 Step 4: Cheeks — Releasing Puffiness

 The cheeks house a rich network of superficial lymphatic capillaries.
-Using feather-light touch is key, too much pressure can compress these delicate vessels.
+Using a feather-light touch is key; too much pressure can compress these delicate vessels.

 Purpose: Guides lymph toward the preauricular nodes (in front of the ear), helping ease puffiness and restoring clarity.